Local limit theorems via Landau-Kolmogorov inequalities: Applications

 \section{Applications}

 Because we are going to work in the total variation and local limit metrics, we need to use a discrete analog of the normal distribution.
-For the sake of concreteness, we use the \emph{translated Poisson} distribution.
-We say that the random variable $Z$ has the translated Poisson distribution, denoted $Z\sim\TP(\mu, \sigma^2)$, if $Z-\floor{\mu-\sigma^2} \sim \Po(\sigma^2+\gamma)$, where $\gamma = \mu - \sigma^2 - \floor{\mu-\sigma^2}$.
-Note that $\IE Z = \mu$ and $\sigma^2\leq \Var Z \leq \sigma^2+1$.
-The following lemma essentially states that we can use the translated Poisson distribution as a discrete substitute for the normal distribution and also provides bounds on the appropriate smoothing term.
+We use the \emph{translated Poisson} distribution, but any distribution such that an analog of Lemma~\ref{lem7} below holds would also work in the examples below (for example, any standard discretization of the normal distribution).
+We say that the random variable $Z$ has the translated Poisson distribution, denoted $Z\sim\TP(\mu, \sigma^2)$, if $Z-{\lfloor\mu-\sigma ^2\rfloor} \sim \Po(\sigma^2+\gamma)$, where $\gamma= \mu- \sigma^2 - {\lfloor \mu -\sigma^2\rfloor}$.
+Note that $\IE Z = \mu$ and $\sigma^2\leq\Var Z \leq\sigma^2+1$.
+The translated Poisson distribution is a Poisson distribution shifted by an integer to closely match a given mean and variance; see R{\"o}llin \cite{Rollin2007a} for basic properties and applications.

+The following lemma essentially states that we can use the translated Poisson distribution as a discrete substitute for the normal distribution and also provides bounds on the appropriate smoothing terms.